Degrees Offered at the Clinton School

-The concurrent degree options are offered in collaboration with other graduate-level schools in the University of Arkansas system: the UA Little Rock William H. Bowen School of Law, the University of Arkansas, Fayetteville Sam M. Walton College of Business, and the University of Arkansas for Medical Sciences School Fay W. Boozman College of Public Health.
+The concurrent degree options are offered in collaboration with other graduate-level schools in the University of Arkansas system: the UA Little Rock William H. Bowen School of Law, the University of Arkansas, Fayetteville Sam M. Walton College of Business, the University of Arkansas for Medical Sciences School Fay W. Boozman College of Public Health, and the UA Little Rock School of Social Work.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.